Gary Glitter: Comeback and business interests

 In 1976, Glitter faced declining record sales.
 He took a two-year-long exile, living in France and Australia, before returning to the UK, and beginning his comeback.

 Glitter's career took a downturn towards the end of the 1970s, leading him to declare bankruptcy in 1977, though he later blamed the high tax rate in the UK at the time.
 He entered bankruptcy a second time over unpaid tax in the 1990s.
 Under financial pressure, not even a pair of Top 40 hit singles ("It Takes All Night Long" and "A Little Boogie Woogie in the Back of My Mind") could lift him all the way back.
 It took the post-punk audience, and some of its artists who still respected Glitter's work, to do that; he had been an influence on post-punk, new wave, Britpop and glam metal, as well as early punk rock itself.
 Around this time, Glitter settled into being a performer with a niche following that continued until his conviction for downloading child pornography in 1999.
 This helped provide the opportunity for Glitter to cut a dance medley of his greatest hits, "All That Glitters", which charted in 1981.
-Within three years he was playing 80 shows a year at colleges and nightclubs, and had chart hits "Dance Me Up" (UK No. 25) and "Another Rock and Roll Christmas" (UK No. 7).
+Within three years he was playing 80 shows a year at colleges and nightclubs, and had chart hits "Dance Me Up" (UK No. 25) and "Another Rock and Roll Christmas" (UK No. 7 and one of the most played Christmas songs of all time).

 Glitter's comeback was boosted in the 1980s by various guest spots and collaborations.
 In 1982, he appeared on the British Electric Foundation album Music of Quality and Distinction Volume One (UK No. 25) along with fellow pop/rock luminaries Sandie Shaw and Tina Turner.
 In 1988, the Timelords' "Doctoring the Tardis", a Doctor Who tribute that sampled "Rock and Roll (Part 2)", reached the number-one spot.
 In due course, Glitter re-cut "Rock and Roll" with producer Trevor Horn and also "I'm the Leader of the Gang (I Am)" with Girlschool.
 In the late 1980s, his hit singles were used to compile the Telstar-released C'mon...
 C'mon – The Gary Glitter Party Album.
 In 1989, Jive Bunny and the Mastermixers put a large sample of "Another Rock and Roll Christmas" on their number-one UK hit "Let's Party".
 In 1987 Glitter received a ten-year driving ban and narrowly escaped imprisonment after a third conviction for drink-driving.